Martin Logan Renaissance ESL 15A

 Anthem Room Correction

 To run Anthem Room Correction (ARC) with the Logans, you need to purchase a PBK (MartinLogan Perfect Bass Kit) for 149 euro.
-The Martin Logan microphones are fully compatible with Anthem Room Correction for MartinLogan speakers.
-The ARC software can be freely downloaded from The Anthem website.
+The Martin Logan microphones are fully compatible with Anthem Room Correction for MartinLogan speakers and the ARC software can be freely downloaded from The Anthem website.
+Note that the software only works with PBK-compatible microphones.
+For example, I tried using a MiniDSP Umik-1 but it was not recognised.
 The measurement process is simple and painless, and after the measurements, the optimized curves are automatically uploaded to the speakers.
 After that, ARC can be switched on and off using a button on the back of the speakers.
 ARC is most beneficial when the speakers are set up in non-ideal positions but even when situated nearly in the middle of the room as is the case in my listening room, using ARC still results in an even more linear and cleaner bass.
 I could not really decide which I preferred, though.
 ARC indicated that there was a bump down below which can be flattened perfectly, but somehow I found the adjusted sound a little lean, even if it was more accurate.
 The 11A’s benefitted much more clearly so it seems that the ESL 15A’s, in this room at least, do not really need much, if any, adjustment.
 This is ultimately a matter of preference, however, and it is certainly great to have the option.

 Source and Amp changes – do tubes apply?